Quick start as companion app for Desktop

 Sync Issue

-There is know issue on some cloud provider that lost connection to remote file.
-If this occurs, Android App is no longer able to sync file between local and remote provider.
-This can cause also lost of data.
+There is a known issue on some cloud providers that lose connection to the remote file.
+If this occurs, the Android app is no longer able to sync files between local and remote providers.
+This can also cause data loss.

-The app try to check if sync is available and, if not you get and error screen like this:
+The app tries to check if sync is available and, if not, you get an error screen like this:

-At this point you can choice if you what to:
+At this point you can choose if you want to:

-- loose your local changes and reopen from remote
+- lose your local changes and reopen from remote

-- export your data to manually (and externaly) sync or overwrite remote file
+- export your data to manually (and externally) sync or overwrite the remote file

 Merge Database

-Starting with version 5.4, an experimental feature called “Merge Database” is available in the app under Setting –> Sync.
+Starting with version 5.4, an experimental feature called “Merge Database” is available in the app under Settings –> Sync.

 When this setting is active, if both your local and remote files have been modified, the app will attempt to identify conflicts.
 A progress window will be displayed during this potentially lengthy process.
 Once conflicts are identified, you’ll be prompted to choose which version of the file you’d like to keep.